 Continual use of painkillers leads to addiction, whereby you become dependent on the drugs.
-Some of the signs of overusing painkillers include feeling numb, losing interest in your daily activities, and absence of empathy.
+Some of the signs of overusing painkillers include feeling numb, losing interest in your daily activities, and lacking empathy.
 Also, taking higher doses than the prescribed amount is an indication of addiction.
 If you experience such signs, you need to seek help through a painkiller addiction treatment program.

 Warning Signs of Painkiller Addiction

-According to WebMD, about a third of Americans suffer from chronic pain.
+About a third of Americans suffer from chronic pain.
 Many people only link narcotics to addiction, forgetting that even over-the-counter and prescription medications can be addictive.
 The most common warning signs to watch out for painkiller addiction include:

-The doctor prescribes your dose.
+- Overdosing: The doctor prescribes your dose.
 If you find yourself taking a higher dose than what the doctor recommended, then this is a clear warning sign of a pending or existing addiction.
 Also, taking drugs at quick intervals than the time the doctor stipulated is a symptom of addiction.

 Although it may seem like a minor problem, painkiller addiction is dangerous.
 A recent study established that out of an estimated 22 million Americans battling addiction, only 2.5 million seek medical help.
-Whether your addiction results from medically prescribed or non-medical painkillers, you’ll need professional help, such as that you can find at Amatus Recovery Centers to recover fully.
+Whether your addiction results from medically prescribed or non-medical painkillers, you’ll need professional help, such as that you can find at Amatus Recovery Centers, to recover fully.